d1ceward/minio_on_dokku/README.md

 ### Setting root user

-Minio use username/password (`MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`) for authentication and object management.
+Minio uses a username/password combination (`MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`) for authentication and object management.
+Set these environment variables using the following commands:

 ```bash
 dokku config:set minio MINIO_ROOT_USER=<username>
 dokku config:set minio MINIO_ROOT_PASSWORD=<password>
 ```

-### Change the upload size limit
+### Increase the upload size limit

-To modify the upload limit you have to modify the environment variable CLIENT_MAX_BODY_SIZE used by Dokku, here we have given the max value of 10mb
+To modify the upload limit, you need to adjust the `CLIENT_MAX_BODY_SIZE` environment variable used by Dokku.
+In this example, we set it to a maximum value of 10MB:

 ```bash
 dokku config:set minio CLIENT_MAX_BODY_SIZE=10M
 ```

 ## Persistent storage

-To persists uploaded data between restarts, we create a folder on the host machine, add write permissions to the user defined in `Dockerfile` and tell Dokku to mount it to the app container.
+To ensure that uploaded data persists between restarts, we create a folder on the host machine, grant write permissions to the user defined in the Dockerfile, and instruct Dokku to mount it to the app container.
+Follow these steps:

 ```bash
 dokku storage:ensure-directory minio